Stellar vs XDC Network

 Is Stellar better than XDC Network?

 They solve different problems at two distinct layers of the financial stack.
 Stellar is built for financial inclusion & remittances.
 XDC Network focuses on trade finance & enterprise, a separate part of the infrastructure.
-The right weight for each depends on which layer captures more institutional demand as SWIFT's ISO 20022 migration completes.
-Our integration rubric scores both.
-See the full verdict below.
+Neither holds formal RMG membership — both have technical ISO 20022 compatibility.
+The right weight for each depends on which layer captures more institutional demand as SWIFT's ISO 20022 migration completes — our integration rubric scores both; see the full verdict below.

 Can you hold both XLM and XDC?